divineanekwe/divineanekwe/README.md

 <h2>🧠 Background & Interests</h2>

-I hold a degree in Biochemistry and have led research on plant-based anti-sickling agents.
+I hold a degree in Biochemistry and have led research on plant-based anti-sickling studies.
 My experience caring for a dementia patient inspired my passion for mental health and AI-driven solutions in healthcare.
-I’m currently transitioning into Data Science and Machine Learning with a strong interest in solving real-world problems.
+I am currently transitioning into Data Science and Machine Learning with a strong interest in solving real-world problems.